 You can correlate this with a marketing campaign or sale that you’ve launched and see if it has been effective.
 In addition, you can see what percentage of your visitors are new and how they accessed your page (e.g., from which channels like social media or email).

 Bounce Rate (How often and why do people leave your page so soon?)

 Bounce rate is defined by the number of visitors that leave your website after opening one page.

-Keeping your visitors is as important as bringing them in because visitors would then become the customers.
-A good bounce rate is between 40% to 55%.
+Keeping your visitors is as important as bringing them in because visitors would become the customers.
+A reasonable bounce rate is between 40% to 55%.
 Anything above and you should seek to improve website speed, design and layout, usability, and ease of access.